nicepkg/gpt-runner/README.md

 ## Quick Start

-> Requirements NodeJS >= 16.15.0
+> 1. Requirements NodeJS >= 16.15.0
->
-> To check your NodeJS version, run `node -v` in your terminal.
+>     - To check your NodeJS version, run `node -v` in your terminal.
 If you need to install or update NodeJS, visit [the official NodeJS website](https://nodejs.org/) for download and installation instructions.
+> 2. Make sure you have an Open AI Key or a free ChatGPT account.

 ### The first way: CLI